matisojka/qqqa/README.md

 # raw text (no ANSI formatting)
 qq -r "explain sed vs awk"

-# skip reading terminal history
+# include terminal history for this run
-qq -n "find large files in the last day"
+qq --history "find large files in the last day"

 # disable emojis in responses (persists)
 qq --no-fun "summarize this"